Est.2010

 He urged the UK to “push past” the panic and instead embrace AI’s power to remove the drudgery from work, freeing time to focus on creativity, care, and connection.

-This also serves as a useful reminder why digital literacy isn’t ‘optional’, but essential to unlocking the real value of tech.
+This also serves as a useful reminder of why digital literacy isn’t ‘optional’, but essential to unlocking the real value of tech.

 2. Investing £1 billion in people, not just machines